What you need to know before travelling in South Korea

 South Korea is an amazing country full of unique and exciting experiences, food and people.
 It’s clean, safe and easy to travel around the country – perfect for travellers who want to travel a little off the beaten path but without extreme culture shock.

 I hope this post has been helpful for you if you’re considering travelling to South Korea.
-If you have a question I haven’t answered in this post, please reach out in the comments below and ask – I’ll happily answer your enquiry and may even add it to this post!
+If you have a question I haven’t answered in this post, please reach out and ask – I’ll happily answer your enquiry and may even add it to this post!